michele1993/michele1993.github.io/_projects/5_project.md

     Example diagram of the auto-encoder architecture used to pre-train the (IT) encoder block.
 </div>

-In mice the stimuli consisted of different whisker stimulation frequency.
-In the model, we modelled these by generating some synthetic data.
+For mice, the stimuli consisted of different whisker stimulation frequencies.
+In the model, we reproduced the wisker stimulation by generating synthetic data.

+Overall, the model successfully reproduces the experimental data and makes potentially novel predictions about how representational overlap in IT neurons influences the learning of stimulus-reward associations (more on this coming soon).